eslint/eslint/docs/user-guide/migrating-to-4.0.0.md

 ## <a name="eslint-recommended-changes"/> `eslint:recommended` changes

-Three new rules have been added to the [`eslint:recommended`](http://eslint.org/docs/user-guide/configuring#using-eslintrecommended) config:
+Two new rules have been added to the [`eslint:recommended`](http://eslint.org/docs/user-guide/configuring#using-eslintrecommended) config:

-* [`array-callback-return`](/docs/rules/array-callback-return) requires predicate functions to return a value when using functional patterns such as `map` and `filter`.
 * [`no-compare-neg-zero`](/docs/rules/no-compare-neg-zero) disallows comparisons to `-0`
 * [`no-useless-escape`](/docs/rules/no-useless-escape) disallows uselessly-escaped characters in strings and regular expressions